pygamelib/pygamelib/examples/Readme.md

 On the contrary, tutorial_[0-9+].py files are implementation examples of how the features of the pygamelib could (and probably should) be used in real game developments.

-They are **always** linked to an article on [https://8bitscoding.io](https://8bitscoding.io/) and most of the time also to a video on [Youtube](https://www.youtube.com/channel/UCEVqAhJDQC5GxNcK0Sc75dA/).
+They are (or will be) linked to an article on [https://8bitscoding.io](https://8bitscoding.io/) and most of the time also to a video on [Youtube](https://www.youtube.com/channel/UCEVqAhJDQC5GxNcK0Sc75dA/).
-The link to the article is always in the comments of the Python file.
+When available, the link to the article is in the comments of the Python file.